Adolfo Rossi: At La Tribuna

 The next step in his career came when in the course of 1889, he joined La Tribuna, the leading daily newspaper in Rome with a circulation of 100,000 copies.
 In a series of articles, he painted a picture of the 'unknown Rome' of the underprivileged and those who had fallen through the cracks, and his style of local reporting became a model of the genre.
 In the summer of 1893, Rossi reported on a high-profile trial of outlaw brigands from the Maremma region.
-His coverage went beyond the courtroom, offering a detailed reconstruction of two decades of brigand activity and shedding light on the rule of Domenico Tiburzi (it), the most notorious of the bandits.
+His coverage went beyond the courtroom, offering a detailed reconstruction of two decades of brigand activity and shedding light on the rule of Domenico Tiburzi, the most notorious of the bandits.
 Widely cited in both the Italian and international press, including Le Figaro, Rossi's reporting is still regarded today as a remarkable account of the socio-cultural conditions that allowed brigandage to thrive in the region.